MonzVee/Mars-Rover/README.md

 How to Set up enviroment:

-For development you will only need Node.js installed on your enviroment.
+For development you will only need Node.js installed on your enviroment along with adding nodemon as a dependancy.

 Installation Instructions: